dm4ml/autoprompt/README.md

 # AutoPrompt

-This is a simple tool to help you refine your prompt for OpenAI's ChatGPT to perform some task.
-You specify a prompt template, some examples to evaluate the prompt template on, and the tool will iteratively refine the prompt template to perform better on the examples.
+This is a simple tool to help you **automatically find the best prompt for ChatGPT to do a task.** You specify a prompt template, some examples to evaluate the prompt template on, and the tool will iteratively refine the prompt template to perform better on the examples.

 ## Installation